Selling your top skills in your resume under 15 seconds is critical to ensure you get noticed by hiring authorities.

 Companies are receiving resumes from an ever-increasing amount of applicants.
-Employers are able to be far choosier now more than ever.
-That is why it is crucial that you make your resume stand out above the rest.
+Employers can be far choosier now more than ever.
+That is why you must make your resume stand out above the rest.
 It is said that potential employers take approximately 10-15 seconds to scan a resume.
-You must ensure that you grab their attention and leave them wanting to read on and learn more.

 Put Your Name and Desired Position Front and Center

-The first item that must catch their eye is your name.
+The first item that must catch their eye is how your name and contact details are displayed.
 If you leave a memorable impression, they will recognize your name down the road when they are finalizing their list of interviews.

 Areas of Expertise/Core Competencies

 Next on the list of attention grabbers is a list of areas of expertise or core competencies.
-These are the hard or technical skills you use every day in your job in order to develop results for your employer.
+These are the hard or technical skills you use every day in your job to develop results for your employer.
 Focus on performance skills and technical skills over soft skills.
-Let your areas of expertise shine through, letting the company know that by hiring you they will be gaining a true asset to their organization.
+Let your areas of expertise shine through, letting the company know that they will be gaining a true asset to their organization by hiring you.

-By now your 10-15 seconds is probably up.
+By now, your 10-15 seconds is probably up.
 With your eye-catching resume, you have made the reader want to know more.
-However, you must now focus on holding their attention.
+Focus on holding their attention.
 The next 15 seconds could also make or break your marketability.
 This is when the role of your professional profile kicks in and demonstrates that you are indeed the full package and worth another look.